-- 5.4.2.
+- 5.4.1.
+You must maintain true, accurate and complete records as Documentary Evidence of the hours worked by Workers, including where Workers have declined hours offered by You due to illness, leave or any other reason provided by the Worker. - 5.4.2.
 You must keep the following records in relation to each Worker for 7 years. - (a) Pay details, including deductions and evidence to support the deductions. - (b) Hours of working, including any overtime, penalty payments and casual loading. - (c) Leave, including leave taken and balances. - (d) Superannuation contributions, including amount paid, pay period, date(s) paid and fund details. - 5.4.3.
 You must adhere to specific record-keeping requirements if You employ pieceworkers.
-Refer to Fair Work Ombudsman website: Piecework records for more information. - 5.4.4.
+Refer to Fair Work Ombudsman website: Piecework records33 for more information. - 5.4.4.
 Worker records are private and confidential and You must ensure that they are only accessed by: - (a) You - (b) Your payroll staff - (c) the Worker and - (d) authorised individuals, such as an accountant, where there is a need to know. - 5.4.5.
 If a Worker asks to see their records, You must make them available in accordance with clause 48 of the Deed.
 This includes after the Worker has ceased employment with You.